Links Between PCBs and Diabetes/Obesity

 PCBs have other effects that may be also significant for type 1 diabetes.
 For example, PCBs can interfere with vitamin D synthesis (Lilienthal et al. 2000); vitamin D is likely protective against type 1 diabetes (see the vitamin D page).
 PCBs can also affect growth rates (see the height and weight page).

 PCBs may also be able to affect the intestinal barrier and gut permeability, which are linked to type 1 diabetes (see the Diet and the Gut page) (Chen et al. 2018; Choi et al. 2010; Petriello et al. 2018).
 In mice, developmental exposure to PCBs caused significant gut barrier defects including increased tight junction permeability, intestinal inflammation, and affected the gut microbiota of young offspring mice (Rude et al. 2019).
-Dioxin-like PCBs also affect gut microbiota, inflammation and oxidative stress in zebrafish intestines (Sun et al. 2019).
+Dioxin-like PCBs also affect gut microbiota, inflammation and oxidative stress in zebrafish intestines (Sun et al. 2019) and gut microbiota in adult mice (Zhang et al. 2022).
 In humans, prenatal exposure to PCBs are linked to gut microbiota changes in childhood (Laue et al. 2019).

 PCBs and Glucose and Insulin Levels in Children